pantheon-systems/documentation/source/content/guides/filesystem/04-files-directories.md

 - Drupal: `sites/default/files`
 - WordPress: `wp-content/uploads`

-You must add a symlink to modules/plugins that require the ability to write to the codebase (and assume write access).
-This allows the module/plugin to write to the file system.
+You must add a symlink to modules or plugins that require the ability to assume write access and write to the codebase.
+This allows the module or plugin to write to the file system.
 Refer to [Using Extensions That Assume Write Access](/symlinks-assumed-write-access) for more information.

 ## More Resources